Honors Convocation 2019

 This award is made to a senior biology major whose interests and coursework are mainly in the area of laboratory-based biology.
 The criteria for selecting a recipient for this award are: grades in biology courses with a laboratory component, performance in lab-based research, preferably for a senior thesis, and plans for postgraduate work or study.

 Glenn Gray, who died in 1977, was a distinguished member of the Colorado College Philosophy Department for many years.
 He believed in the civilizing function of philosophical inquiry and dedicated his life to inculcating its values in his students.
-The J. Glenn Gray Award honors those students who share his passion for philosophy and best demonstrate his skill and sensitivity at philosophical analysis.
+This award is supported by the J. Glenn and Ursula Gray Memorial Fund and honors those students who share Professor Gray’s passion for philosophy and best demonstrate his skill and sensitivity at philosophical analysis.

 David and Karen Smith Cowperthwaite Award for Excellence in Physics

 David Cowperthwaite was a member of the Colorado College class of 1960 and his wife, Karen, was enrolled as a member of the class of 1962 when they were killed by lightning during a mountain expedition in 1960.
 The David and Karen Smith Cowperthwaite Award for Excellence in Physics was instituted by their parents in their memory in 1962, the year Karen would have graduated.

 Recipients: Zoe Ruth Krauss, Jackson Stone Schrott, Sohair Abdullah